route360/r360-py/README.md

       --polygonSerializer POLYGONSERIALIZER
                             The serializer for the polygons: json or geojson (default: geojson)
-      --buffer BUFFER       The buffer (in meter) that should be generated around the polygons. (max 500m) (default: None)
+      --buffer BUFFER       The buffer (in srid units) that should be generated around the polygons. (default: None)
       --simplify SIMPLIFY   The threshold (in meter) that should be used for Douglas-Puecker (before buffering, max 500m).
                             (default: None)